What is captioning?

 Pricing is as follows:

-Turnaround is immediate for captioning only and approximately three business days when transcription is involved (though normally less delivered in less than three days).
-RUSH 24-hour turnaround service (one business day) is available for Transcription only at $115 per hr ($1.917 / min) and Transcription/captioning for $152 per hr ($2.533 / min).
+Turnaround is immediate for captioning only and approximately three business days when transcription is involved (though normally delivered in less than three days).
+RUSH 24-hour turnaround service (one business day) is available for Transcription Only at $115 per hr ($1.92 / min) and Transcription & Captioning for $152 per hr ($2.54 / min).

 Check with your department to find out how you can utilize the Automatic Sync services and then set up an account on their website.

 Once you have received the caption files from Automatic Sync you will need to add them to your media.
 Each media format has a slightly different process for adding captions.
-The Faculty Technology Lab is equipped with software for this process and the FTC Staff can assist you in using Automatic Sync's services and adding captions to your media.
+The Faculty Technology Center Staff can assist you in using Automatic Sync's services and adding captions to your media.

 How can I learn more about captioning?

 WebAIM provides a good overview of captioning.
 You can find helpful How-To Videos on all aspects of captioning on Automatic Sync's website.
-DocSoft has a User Group site for their software that is free to join which contains FAQs, forums and videos.
+DocSoft has a User Group site which contains FAQs, forums and videos about their software.

 How can I get more help?